mityax/gnome-extension-touchup/CONTRIBUTING.md

     which does the same but calls the function as often as possible when the shell is idle.
  - **ExtensionFeature** – subclass this class when developing a new, independent feature for the extension.
+It provides a `PatchManager` instance that you can access using `this.pm` out of the box.
-It provides some utilities for patching parts of gnome shell and to simplify cleanup upon extension disabling.
-Take a look at the existing features to see how it is used.
+ - **PatchManager** - provides some utilities for patching parts of gnome shell with automatic cleanup upon extension or feature disabling.
+   Take a look at the existing features to see how it is used and what helpers it provides.
+This should generally be used for any code snippet that needs cleanup, except for the rare case where it makes code stucture less clean.
+Particularly useful:
+   - `PatchManager.patch` (arbitrary callback with
+       cleanup),
+   - `PatchManager.connectTo` (connect and auto-disconnect) to
+       a signal,
+   - `PatchManager.patchMethod` and `PatchManager.appendToMethod`
+       (overwrite/append code to methods of any class),
+   - `PatchManager.autoDestroy` (destroy actors on cleanup)
+   - `PatchManager.fork` (creates a child PM that you can pass around in your code)
  - **Widgets** – the `Widgets` namespace provides subclasses for most `St.Widget`s, that offer a way easier, briefer and more elegant way to create complex user interfaces: